There is a lot of information on the internet about stroke treatment. A big research project across many pages and many tabs.

 What is Stroke Sequaelae and how can Scalp Acupuncture accelerate recovery?

-Scalp acupuncture is very safe and one of the most effective ways to accelerate the recovery or rehabilitation from stroke sequaelae.
+Scalp acupuncture is one of the most commonly used methods to accelerate the recovery or rehabilitation from stroke sequaelae.

 You may ask, what does the word sequaelae mean?

 Well, according to MedicineNet.com Sequaela is a pathological condition resulting from a prior disease, injury, or attack.